l-hoang/scala-chef-redux/README.md

 the object that is returned by `A.B(C)`.
 Due to this restriction of sorts, then, arguments can only be passed in through the 3rd, 5th, 7th, 9th, ... slots of a line.

+Finally, for lines that start with an integer or a string, I use implicit conversion to change it into a class.
+At that point, the same theory behind how the calls work out as explained above applies.

 ## Syntax